unifygtm/intent-js-client/README.md

   - **Default**: `true` if the client is installed via the Unify JavaScript tag, `false` if installed via a package manager
 - `autoTrackOptions` - Options to customize the auto-tracking of user actions such as click events:
   - `clickTrackingSelectors` - Optional list of CSS selectors to customize which elements the client will automatically fire a `track` event for when clicked.
 Can be a list of string selectors, in which case the default track event name `Element Clicked` will be used as the event name.
 Can also be a list of objects containing a `selector` key and `eventName` key, in which case the value of `eventName` will be used as the event name.
+  - `defaultForms` - By default, the intent client will fire track events for [Default](https://www.default.com/) form events.
+This option can be used to customize which Default form events will result in Unify track events being fired or disable this behavior entirely.
+  - `navatticProductDemos`: By default, the intent client will fire track events for [Navattic](https://www.navattic.com/) product demos.
+This option can be used to customize which Navattic demo events will result in Unify track events being fired or disable this behavior entirely.
 - `sessionDurationMinutes` - Length in minutes that user sessions will persist when no activities are tracked.
 Activities include `page`, `identify,` and `track` activities.
   - **Default**: `30`